vnphanquang/dsv-docs/docs/mattermost.md

 ### 1. Install Python && Dependencies
 - install python3 (if not already), following [this instruction](https://vitux.com/install-python3-on-ubuntu-and-set-up-a-virtual-programming-environment/)

-❗ Cvitter's implementation does not currently support all [bitbucket events](https://github.com/cvitter/mattermost-bitbucket-bridge#supported-bitbucket-events), some will yield log error & print trace stack but should not interrupt python webhook nor mattermost server.
+❗ cvitter's implementation does not currently support all [bitbucket events](https://github.com/cvitter/mattermost-bitbucket-bridge#supported-bitbucket-events), some will yield log error & print trace stack but should not interrupt python webhook nor mattermost server.

 - run